kimsagha/NLP_Topic_Extraction/README.md

 BERTopic:

 ### Questions
 - What do you do when the word for the topic doesn’t exist in the text?
-For example topic extraction model finds 'USA, France, violence, police' but main topic is 'war'...
+For example topic extraction model finds 'USA, France, violence, military' but main topic is 'war'... (bring in another pre-trained model?)
 - LDA: how do you select the number of topics?
 Is there a more efficient way than by trial-and-error?
 - How can I measure the performance of unsupervised models?
 Other than coherence scores...
-- Do NER outputs count as topics?
+- Do NER (and RAKE) outputs count as topics?
-- Identify n-grams (or taken into account during tokenization?)? [data_words_bigrams = make_bigrams(data_words_nostops)]
+- Are n-grams relevant in topic extraction?
+Are they taken into account during tokenization?
 - Are there any topic extraction models I haven't considered?

 #### TO DO
-- Check if the LDA model with 500 topics has a higher coherence score than the one with 10 topics, update results in readme and excel if needed
 - Get topics extracted for first 6 articles from BERTopic model
+- Go through code files
-- Write a conclusion
+- Write a conclusion with next steps